Buildings spend a lot of money on heat and much of it is just going out the window — literally.

 Because escaping heat is invisible, “people don’t really see the problem,” says Michael Doust, director of urban efficiency and climate at the World Resources Institute.
 But, he concedes, if LuxWall’s solution were “brought to scale, this would have a competitive edge.”

-Thomsen, who spent 15 years in management at a global glass company before co-founding LuxWall, said researchers have experimented with vacuum-insulated glass for decades, but it was too expensive to make at scale.
+Thomsen, who spent 15 years in management at a global glass company before co-founding LuxWall, said researchers have experimented with vacuum-insulating glass for decades, but it was too expensive to make at scale.
 The startup’s innovation, he says, is bringing down the production costs — specifically through a continuous, low-heat manufacturing process.
-According to Thomsen, lowering the temperature by about 250C compared with other processes for making vacuum-insulated glass enables LuxWall to produce 1,200 units each day.
+According to Thomsen, lowering the temperature by about 250C compared with other processes for making vacuum-insulating glass enables LuxWall to produce 1,200 units each day.